"The measure of intelligence is the ability to change."

 Active Shadow: The Orphan

-The Orphan looks flexible but he's desperate.
+The Orphan looks flexible but he is desperate.
 He changes not from strength but from fear of rejection.
-He can't tell the difference between adjusting and disappearing.
-Ask him what he actually wants and he'll look around the room to see what answer will land best.
+He cannot tell the difference between adjusting and disappearing.
+Ask him what he wants and he will look around the room to see what answer will land best.

 Passive Shadow: The Homebody

-The Homebody can't adapt at all.
+The Homebody cannot adapt at all.
 He forces every new situation to match his preferences, his habits, his comfort zone.
-If the world doesn't fit his template, he resists, complains, or withdraws.
+If the world does not fit his template, he resists, complains, or withdraws.

-The Homebody looks strong but he's brittle.
-His refusal to change isn't stability, it's fear.
+The Homebody looks strong but he is brittle.
+His refusal to change is not stability.
+It is fear.
 He mistakes his comfort zone for his identity.
-When the world shifts around him, he doesn't shift with it.
+When the world shifts around him, he does not shift with it.
 He doubles down on what he knows and wonders why nothing works anymore.

 Near Enemies: False Versions